Dream of Great Ash Tree Kingdom

 After a temple visit, Chunyu was invited by his new friends to have a drink, and when he returned home, he was rather drunk.

-While waiting for his servant to prepare tea, he fell into sleep.
+While waiting for his servant to prepare tea, he fell to sleep.

 Soon he was woken up by a man, and the man told him he was chosen to be the husband of a princess in a kingdom located in his backyard.